JamesHBickerton/DevNotes/Notes/JAVASCRIPTNOTES2025.md

 - These are called if/else control structures.

 - <strong>Type conversion</strong> - when we want to convert from one type to another.
 For example: if you have a string 'const inputYear = 1995' it isn't a number so you may have to convert it to a number.
 To do this `console.log(Number(inputYear)); this should convert it to a number.
+- <strong>UPDATE: you can actually use the + instead of Number() now as it is a strategy to tell Javascript to do type conversion.
 - You can also do the above with a String function (just replace the Number).
 - NaN - "not a number".
 - <strong>Type coercion</strong> - happens whenever an operater is dealing with a value of two different types.
 JavaScript will do this in the background.
 I.e. It usually converts numbers into strings if you concatenate numbers and strings.